ayshaysha/Clouded_Bytes_Ecore_Project/README.md

 # Overview

 This repository encapsulates the work completed as part of our exploration into modeling data-oriented web pages.
-Using the Eclipse Modeling Framework (EMF) and Ecore, we have developed a metamodel that abstracts and represents the structure and relationships inherent in the chosen webpage.
+Using the Eclipse Modeling Framework (EMF) and Ecore, I have developed a metamodel that abstracts and represents the structure and relationships inherent in the chosen webpage.

 # Web Page under Study

-We have selected CloudedBytes ([cloudedbytes.com](https://cloudedbytes.com/)) as the data-oriented web page for this study.
+I have selected [CloudedBytes.com](https://cloudedbytes.com/) as the data-oriented web page for this study.
 CloudedBytes is a tech blog platform rich with varied structures such as articles, categories, authors, comments, and more.
 This balanced complexity provides an excellent foundation for developing a nuanced Ecore metamodel.

 # Assignment Objectives